 Since 2003, Congress has required that litigants notify federal antitrust authorities of their pharmaceutical patent settlements.
 That legislation did not dictate substantive standards for assessing the validity of these agreements under the antitrust law, however.
 That determination was left to judicial application of general antitrust principles.
 Facing different factual patterns, some courts have concluded that a particular reverse payment settlement constituted an antitrust violation, while others have upheld the agreement.

 Congress possesses a number of alternatives for addressing reverse payment settlements.
 One possibility is to await further judicial developments.
 Another option is to regulate the settlement of pharmaceutical patent litigation in some manner.
 In the 111th Congress, S. 369, the Preserve Access to Affordable Generics Act, would establish a presumption that certain reverse payment settlements are unlawful.
 S. 369 then establishes relevant factors to be weighed in deciding whether that presumption has been overcome through a showing that the procompetitive benefits of the settlement outweigh its anticompetitive effects.

 U.S. Congressional Research Service.
 Pharmaceutical Patent Litigation Settlements: Implications for Competition and Innovation (RL33717; Jan.
 6, 2010), by John R. Thomas.

 Scholarly Commons Citation

 Thomas, John R., "Pharmaceutical Patent Litigation Settlements: Implications for Competition and Innovation" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 574.
+574.